NicholasLYang/uptointerpretation/content/posts/applying-late.md

 are lazy about recruiting.
 That shouldn't rule them out for jobs.

-I understand that internship recruiting gets earlier every year because companies keep racing to scoop up the same pool of talented interns.
+Internship recruiting gets earlier every year because companies keep racing to scoop up the same pool of talented interns.
 If Microsoft hires their interns in October, then Amazon can scoop up a few who would have gone to Microsoft by hiring in September.

 But why keep desperately raising the stakes for the same pool of interns?
 It's not the only source.
 For every intern who starts